TejasJoshi2718/Modern_to_Shakespeare/README.md

 ## How to use:
 Just open the given notebook in a notebook hoster.
 Run the cells one after the another and you are done!!
+Note: Don't forget to download the dataset given in the csv format(Shakespeare.csv)!!!

 ## 🧪 Future Work
 - Integrate attention mechanism for improved fluency